Mother of suspect involved in Thursday's manhunt speaks out

 However, she stated she knew it was the right thing to do for her son.

-"For a mother, you love, but you have to let your brain be bigger in knowing what's the best fr everybody involved," Greenway said.
+"For a mother, you love, but you have to let your brain be bigger in knowing what's the best for everybody involved," Greenway said.

 Greenway said she hopes she'll be able to sleep better tonight knowing her son was arrested peacefully.